 21. My hormones would turn me into a sarcastic demon striking fear into family and friends.

-22. After 6-7 months, being pregnant it’s no longer cute; you literally want it over and done with.
+22. After six to seven months, being pregnant is no longer cute.
+You literally want it over and done with.

 23. I would be sick for most of my pregnancy, lose a lot of weight and make several trips to the ER.
 I had to take time off from work and a semester off from school.

 24. Babies do not actually come on their due dates, they arrive when they want to!